joist-framework/joist/packages/templating/README.md

 ### Property Binding (`j-props`)

-Binds values to element properties (rather than attributes).
-This is particularly useful for boolean properties, form inputs, and other cases where attribute binding isn't sufficient:
+Binds values to element properties and attributes.
+The prefix determines the binding type:

+- `$.` prefix: Binds to element properties
+- `$` prefix: Binds to element attributes

 ```html
 <j-props>